FuryanRasta/petri/docs/get-started/mainnet.md

 ## Faucet

-Request PETRInetwork mainnet tokens from the Faucet powered by Stakely.
+Request MAGEwar mainnet tokens from the Faucet powered by Stakely.

-For the usage, please refer to the guideline on the Faucet page: https://stakely.io/faucet/petrinetwork-petri
+For the usage, please refer to the guideline on the Faucet page: https://stakely.io/faucet/irisnet-petri